 I have confidence in confidence alone!

-Maria then passes through the old town arches and Residenzplatz square and splashes water from one of the most magnificent and complex fountains we saw in Salzburg.
+Maria then passes through the old town arches and Residenzplatz square and splashes water from one of the most magnificent and complex fountains we saw in Salzburg called the residence fountain or Salzburg fountain.
 Four horses seem to jump out of the fountain while snorting water.
 On the rock are three giants holding up a basin with three dolphins.
 They are in turn holding up a smaller basin on which stands Triton, son of Neptune, blowing water into the air through his ever-present conch shell.
 Whew!
 This fountain is again seen in the scene where Maria comes to the market with the children for Do-Re-Mi and yet again when Nazi soldiers march in.

 She then takes the bus to Captain’s residence.
 She runs down the Helbrunner Allee singing I have confidence in me.
 In the movie the real house of Captain Von Trapp is never shown.
 The gate, façade and the front yard is of Frohnburg Schloss (Schloss = palace) which has been converted to a music school nearly 200 years ago.

 All the scenes inside Baron’s house were recreated in Hollywood.
 The real Von Trapp house address is Villa Trapp, Traunstraße 34, 5026 Salzburg and anybody can go and stay there. 🙂 It is also fondly called the Sound of Music House!